doccstat/doccstat/README.md

 <img src='assets/banner.gif' style='width: 100%'>

 My name is Xingchi, I am a PhD candidate in Statistics at Texas A&M University.
+You can also call me Anthony.

 ## Languages I know:
 - Python